William F. Baker (television)

 William Franklin Baker (born September 20, 1942) is an American broadcaster, author, academic, and explorer.
-Baker directs the Bernard L. Schwartz Center for Media, Education, and Public Policy at Fordham University, where he is a Journalist in Residence and professor in the Graduate School of Education.
+Baker directs the Bernard L. Schwartz Center for Media, Education, and Public Policy at Fordham University’s Graduate School of Education, where he is Claudio Acquaviva Chair in Education and Journalist in Residence.

 He was also a Distinguished Professor of Media & Entertainment at IESE Business School, Barcelona, Spain, and a Professor President Emeritus of WNET.
 He previously taught business at the Juilliard School in New York City.

+He has held additional academic positions including Senior Research Fellow at Harvard’s Hauser Center (2008-2009) and Executive in Residence at the Columbia Business School (2012).

 Career

 In 1972, at WEWS in Cleveland, Ohio, Baker created The Morning Exchange, a morning program that provided news and weather updates at the beginning and end of each hour, and he used the remaining time to do general-interest and entertainment topics.
 He later became station manager.

+The Morning Exchange was far more than a successful local morning program in Cleveland — it became a prototype for a new style of television that would eventually reshape daytime broadcasting across America.
+Premiering on WEWS-TV in the early 1970s, the show broke away from the stiff, highly structured format that dominated television at the time.
+Instead of formal anchors reading headlines from behind a desk, The Morning Exchange embraced spontaneity, personality, casual conversation, lifestyle segments, audience interaction, and a relaxed “living room” atmosphere.
+Its style would later become the dominant language of morning television nationwide.
+The show’s influence became especially visible when executives and producers from ABC studied the program while developing Good Morning America.
+Many of the structural and tonal elements that later defined national morning television — softer seating arrangements, conversational interviews, lifestyle content mixed with news, and hosts with distinct personalities rather than rigid broadcaster personas — were pioneered in Cleveland first.
+In many ways, The Morning Exchange anticipated the blending of journalism, entertainment, and personality-driven broadcasting that now dominates not only morning TV, but much of modern media culture.
+Though produced locally, The Morning Exchange helped prove that intimacy and personality could be as powerful in broadcasting as polish and formality — a lesson that transformed television for decades to come.